 Hundegger has produced several different models of their CNC machine, but the model that Woodhouse uses to create our timber frame homes is the K1.
 With a five axis saw, slot cutter, horizontal and vertical drill bits, and a universal mill, the machine produces some of the finest joinery possible.
 Woodhouse has been lucky to have Jim Sweely and Bill Woodring as employees since long before the Hundegger K1 was purchased.
 Jim and Bill have both been with Woodhouse since the mid-1980s and were part of the joinery crew that used to cut our timber frames by hand.
 Now, they know just about everything there is to know about the machine and ensure that each and every timber comes out just as it is supposed to.
 With 20+ years of experience each in hand cutting, installing, and technical representation, their dedication to what they do comes through in each timber.

-To learn more about the equipment used in our timber frame packages, contact us or stop by and tour our joinery shop!
+To learn more about the equipment used in our timber frame packages, contact us or stay at our guest suite on our campus and tour our joinery shop!
 We’d be happy to show you first-hand how the process works.
 Give us a call today at 800-227-4311.